LibrelandCommunity/.github/profile/README.md

-# LibreLand Community
+# Libreland Community

-LibreLand is a community organization attempting to preserve the now defunct VR game Anyland.
+Libreland is a community organization attempting to preserve the now defunct VR game Anyland.